-KNIT WITS – The Knit Wits ministry continues to provide hand knitted prayer shawls, prayer stoles, scarves, children’s caps, chemo caps, and children’s blankets to persons in need.
+KNIT WITS – The Knit Wits ministry provides hand-knitted prayer shawls, prayer stoles, scarves, children’s caps, chemo caps, and children’s blankets to persons in need.

-Our largest project is knitting hats and scarves for the Jesse Tree project that St. Edwards’ does every year at the holiday season.
-We give hats and scarves to the children in the project.
+Our largest project has been knitting hats and scarves for the Jesse Tree project that St. Edwards’ does every year at the holiday season.

 In past years we knitted for the barber shop in Columbia.
 Another popular project that we haven been doing for many years is Kim Kline’s elementary class.
 We knit sets that include hat, mittens and scarves.

 CARE PACKAGES – The aim of this ministry is to reach out and connect with our young adults.
-We have over 11 college-aged students that we send care packages to, twice per year.
+We have 8 college-aged students that we send care packages to, over the course of their college year.
 It is a way that they know that their St. Edward’s family is thinking of them.

-At St. Edward’s, Lancaster, Father Stephen Casey has been involved in the Crispus Attucks homeless shelter since his arrival at St. Edward’s.
+Our ministry with Crispus Attucks started with our rector (now retired), Father Stephen Casey who had been involved in the Crispus Attucks homeless shelter since his arrival at St. Edward’s.
 Getting to know the manager of the shelter, he would respond to any financial requests through his discretionary fund.
-Nine years ago, Doug Hopwood, a member of St. Edward’s who was working with the Lancaster County Council of Churches was informed that Crispus Attucks was seeking churches to provide weekend meals on a regular basis.
+Doug Hopwood, a member of St. Edward’s who was working with the Lancaster County Council of Churches was informed that Crispus Attucks was seeking churches to provide weekend meals on a regular basis.
 This seemed like a wonderful opportunity for St. Edward’s to reach out in a very meaningful way, so the parish signed up to provide a meal one Sunday a month throughout the year.